zarr-developers/governance/affliated-projects/zarr-format-working-group/README.md

 **Proposing a motion**

 - Any Member may propose a motion in a GitHub issue, tagging [@zarr-developers/format-wg](https://github.com/orgs/zarr-developers/teams/format-wg).
-Sensitive matters may be proposed on the Working Group’s private mailing list.
+Sensitive matters may be proposed on the Working Group’s private mailing list (`format-wg@zarr.dev`).
 - The motion must state the exact decision proposed, link to a specific revision of any document being approved, and specify the voting deadlines: an initial period of 14 calendar days and a final deadline 28 calendar days after the motion is proposed.
 - The motion’s text and referenced revision must not change during voting.
 A substantive amendment requires a new motion and a fresh voting period.
 The proposer may withdraw the motion; withdrawal must be recorded.